streamnative/examples/cloud/README.md

 - Go
 - CPP

-For the Token, we support the following languages, and [How to get Token options](#How to get Token options) explains how you get these options.
+The following clients and Pulsar CLI tools are supported to connect to cluster through the Token.
+And [How to get Token options](#How to get Token options) explains how you get these options.

 - Java
 - Go